KarrLab/datanator/docs/about.rst

 ----------------------
 License
 ----------------------
-The software is released under the MIT license
+The software is released under the MIT license:

 .. literalinclude:: ../LICENSE
     :language: text